captainsalih/Note/log.md

 6) check the stability of new net
 7) chang simulation is getting stable but still far from equilibration O of molecule is pulled away..may be due to the hyperparameter

+# OCT 17
+1) Copy and continue PIT, FLAT, BULK
+2) Check BULK new net stability also for flat

 # TO DO
 1) pka anthony adsorb and not adsorb, paper, active learning